fredwangwang/go-unboundedchannel/README.md

 ## Disadvantage over buffered channel

-The ealstically growing feature is powered by a background goroutine.
-Due to the lack of `weakref`, the goroutine unfortunatelly holds reference to the struct itself, preventing it to be automatically destroyed through finalizer.
-Thus it needs some special attention when using.
-Check the comment on `chan.go:UnboundedChan.Close` for more info.

-## TODO

-maybe looking into finalizer and weakref again to see if the disadvantage can be improved.
+The ealstically growing feature is powered by a background goroutine, which means if the unbounded channel is not closed and drained properly, it could cause goroutine and memory leak.
+This can be remediated using `NewUnboundedChanWithFinalizer` to automatically cleanup the channel if no external refernce to the channel exists.